noamzaks/psleigh/README.md

 pip install psleigh
 ```

+prebuilt wheels are available for most OSs.
+if building from source on macos you probably need a more recent version of bison, e.g. from homebrew. use `brew install bison` and `export PATH="/opt/homebrew/opt/bison/bin:$PATH"` before attempting this.

 ## usage

 here is a simple example of how to use this library to lift a single x86_64 instruction: